nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 These are "mixologist" territory.

-When source code is written in non-JavaScript (ex TypeScript), options can be limited due to needing to use file extension(s) specific to that language (ex `.ts`) and there is often no `.mjs` equivalent[^3].
+When source code is written in non-JavaScript (ex TypeScript), options can be limited due to needing to use file extension(s) specific to that language (ex `.ts`) and there may be no `.mjs` equivalent.

 Similar to [CJS source and both CJS & ESM distribution](#cjs-source-and-both-cjs-amp-esm-distribution), you have the same options.

-There is also a 4th option of publishing only an ESM distribution and forcing consumers to use a dynamic import (`await import()`), but that is not quite the same and will likely lead to angry consumers, so it is not covered here.

 #### Publish only a CJS distribution with property exports